Last updated: 2025-04-08

 JwtRequestFilter to validate tokens

-The following header must be present at the request so that our filter can validate the JWT and authenticate the request.
+The following header must be present at a request so that our filter can validate the JWT and authenticate the request.

 Example JWT submitted as a header